jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

 ### 1. Project Initialization

-Create a new target project to keep your flink statements and pipelines (e.g. my-flink-app):
+Create a new target project to keep your Flink statements and pipelines (e.g., my-flink-app):

 ```bash
 # Initialize project structure